Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 Let's start with the first problem.
 I stumbled upon Eleventy and was immediately intrigued by its simplicity.
-One of my favorite design principles is that simple things should be simple, and complex things should only be as complex as they are themselves.
+One of my favourite design principles is that simple things should be simple, and complex things should only be as complex as they are themselves.
 In other words, we want to [avoid accidental complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet).